lsst-ts/tssw_developer_guide/doc/docker/docker.rst

 You should run this on your development computer, where you want to store your code, not inside the container.

 It is important to understand that development happens on your local computer, using your preferable development tools(PyCharm,Atom,emacs,vim,vi).
-Docker will be used to generate the SAl libraries, to run unit tests and run the code.
+Docker will be used to generate the SAL libraries, to run unit tests and run the code.

 Pulling the development environment
 -----------------------------------